Bowling Club

 Phase 2: Clearing the Milkwoods

-Years of neglect had allowed this beautiful copse of White Milkwood (Sideroxylon inerma) to become smothered by a dense, light-blocking canopy of invasive Madeira Vine (Anredera cordifolia), along with massive Indian Caper (Capparis sepiaria) vines.
+What a blessing to have this beautiful copse of White Milkwood (Sideroxylon inerma).
+Many residents had no idea what lay under this light-blocking canopy of invasive Madeira Vine (Anredera cordifolia) and massive Indian Caper (Capparis sepiaria) vines.

-Although the Indian Caper is indigenous, decades of unchecked growth had caused significant damage, breaking many Milkwood branches and posing a potential safety hazard.
-As a result, we made the decision to remove both the invasive vines and the overgrown indigenous ones.
+Although the Indian Caper is indigenous, decades of unchecked growth had caused significant damage, breaking many Milkwood branches and posing a potential safety hazard in this public area.
+As a result, we made the decision to remove both the invasive vines and the overgrown Indian Caper.

 Phase 3: Clearing east fence